GlitchTea/Project/README.md

 # SeaFloorTours
 Created a one page site about underwater life using sections and hovering effects.
+No Javascript was used.